-All Hobart and William Smith students have the right to:
+All HWS students have the right in cases involving sex discrimination to:

-- Make a report (or decline to report) to local law enforcement and/or state police; - Have disclosures of Sexual Assault, Intimate Partner Violence, Stalking and all other forms of Prohibited Conduct treated seriously; - Make a decision about whether or not to disclose a crime or violation and participate in the complaint resolution process and/or criminal justice process free from pressure by the institution; - Participate in a process that is fair, impartial, and provides adequate notice and a meaningful opportunity to be heard; - Be treated with dignity and to receive from the Colleges courteous, fair, and respectful health care and counseling services, where available; - Be free from any suggestion that the Complainant is at fault when these crimes and violations are committed, or should have acted in a different manner to avoid such crimes or violations; - Describe the incident to as few representatives of the Colleges as practicable and not be required to unnecessarily repeat a description of the incident; - Be protected from retaliation by the Colleges, any student, the Respondent, and/or their friends, family and acquaintances within the jurisdiction of the Colleges; - Access to at least one level of appeal of a determination; - Be accompanied by an Advisor of choice who may assist and advise a Complainant or a Respondent during any meetings and hearings under this Policy and procedures; and - Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or complaint resolution process of the Colleges.
+- Make a report (or decline to report) to local law enforcement and/or state police; - Have disclosures of Sexual Assault, Intimate Partner Violence, Stalking and all other forms of Prohibited Conduct treated seriously; - Make a decision about whether or not to disclose a crime or violation and participate in the Formal Complaint resolution process and/or criminal justice process free from pressure by the institution; - Participate in a process that is fair, impartial, and provides adequate notice and a meaningful opportunity to be heard; - Be treated with dignity and to receive from HWS courteous, fair, and respectful health care and counseling services, where available; - Be free from any suggestion that the Complainant is at fault when these crimes and violations are committed, or should have acted in a different manner to avoid such crimes or violations; - Describe the incident to as few representatives of HWS as practicable and not be required to unnecessarily repeat a description of the incident; - Be protected from retaliation by HWS, any student, the Respondent, and/or their friends, family and acquaintances within the jurisdiction of the HWS; - Access to at least one level of appeal of a determination; - Be accompanied by an Advisor of choice who may assist and advice a Complainant or a Respondent during any meetings and hearings under the Policy and procedures; and - Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or Formal Complaint resolution process of HWS.

-Title IX and the Title IX Coordinator
+Title IX Nondiscrimination Policy and the Equal Opportunity and Title IX Coordinator

-Title IX is a federal civil rights law that prohibits colleges and universities that receive Federal financial assistance from discriminating on the basis of sex in education programs and activities.
-Sexual harassment, which includes acts of Sexual Assault, is a form of sex discrimination prohibited by Title IX.
+HWS does not discriminate on the basis of sex and prohibits sex discrimination in any education program or activity that it operates, as required by Title IX, including in admission and employment.
+Title IX is a federal civil rights law that prohibits colleges and universities that receive Federal financial assistance from discrimination on the basis of sex in education programs and activities.
+Sexual harassment, which includes acts of sexual assault, is a form of sex discrimination prohibited by Title IX.
 Title IX provides:

 No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.
-Title IX of the Education Amendments of 1972 (Title IX), 20 U.S.C. §1681, et seq.
+Title IX of the Education Amendments of 1972 (Title IX), 20U.S.C. §1681, et seq.

-Sexual harassment and Discrimination based on sexual orientation and/or gender identity is also prohibited under Title VII of the Civil Rights Act of 1964, the New York State Human Rights Law, and other applicable statutes.
+Sexual Harassment and Discrimination based on sexual orientation and/or gender identity is also prohibited under Title VII of the Civil Rights Act of 1964, the New York State Human Rights Law, and other applicable statutes.

-The Colleges have designated a Title IX Coordinator to oversee compliance with Title IX.
-The Title IX Coordinator ensures training and education of the Colleges' community members, oversees all reports of Prohibited Conduct and coordinates the Colleges' response and/or resolution to all reports.
-The Title IX Coordinator is a neutral party and is available to meet with any community member as needed to discuss available resources, options and supports.
+HWS has designated a Title IX Coordinator to oversee compliance with Title IX who serves in the position of Equal Opportunity and Title IX Coordinator.
+The Equal Opportunity and Title IX Coordinator ensures training and education of HWS' community members, oversees all reports of Prohibited Conduct, and coordinates HWS' response and/ or resolution to all reports.
+The Equal Opportunity and Title IX Coordinator is a neutral party and is available to meet with any community member as needed to discuss available resources, options, and supports.